team-orange/sitecore-content-usage-tools/README.md

 * In the **content editor**, there is a gutter item that can be used to spot content items that are not being used in any page (they can be deleted by clicking on them).
 * In the **content editor**, a message is displayed above the fields to indicate on what pages specific the item is being used.
 * In the **page editor**, a floating pane is displayed when a component is selected.
 The pane displays the pages on which the content is being used.
 * From the **desktop start menu**, select "Reporting Tools" > "Content Usage Report" to get detailed reports about where content is being used and what content is not being used anywhere.
-This can be powered by the Sitecore 7 search indexes �r the regular (slower) way.
+This can be powered by the Sitecore 7 search indexes or the regular (slower) way.

 ## Installation